JonJagger/cyber-dojo/readme.txt

 or maybe
   #strace sudo -u www-data ./cyber-dojo.sh

-You can also create a test for your new language in cyberdojo/test/installation by copying an existing language test rb file.
-Eg
-  #cp clojure_tests.rb lisp_tests.rb
-Edit it match the folder name you created s/Clojure/Lisp/
-Then
-  #sudo -u www-data ruby lisp_tests.rb
-or
-  #strace sudo -u www-data ruby lisp_tests.rb
+You can test the setup of a new language using a ruby script.
+For example: if the new language is Lisp installed at cyberdojo/test/cyberdojo/languages/Lisp then
+  #cd test/installation
+  #ruby check_language.rb ../cyberdojo Lisp
 Once this passes make it live by moving it to the live languages folder:
 #mv cyberdojo/test/cyberdojo/languages/Lisp cyberdojo/languages/Lisp